MTrop/DoomTools/README.md

 is set to Inno Setup's directory to make use of `iscc`.

 The installer target will be skipped if the `inno.setup.dir` property is not set.

+The installer target will be skipped if the `inno.setup.dir` property is not set, and the embedded JRE version will not be built if `embedded.jre.source.dir` is not set.

 ### Utilities